The Cities That Raised Super Bowl Players

 Khalen Saunders, defensive tackle

-Why We Love St. Louis: Looking for a city to start a business, view wildlife or cash in on some free goodies?
+Why We Love St. Louis: Looking for a city to start a business, view wildlife or stop and smell the roses?
 Look no further than St. Louis.
-Khalen Saunders’ hometown is continuously evolving but remains an affordable, fun place to live.
+Khalen Saunders’ hometown is constantly evolving but remains an affordable, fun place to live.
 The city is also the home of Anheuser-Busch and is a haven for tech entrepreneurs.
 Plus, St. Louis’ easy accessibility makes it an excellent spot for those who love to travel.

 Virginia Beach, VA